 My impression is that Obergfell’s use of Roman sculpture refers to his being influenced by a vaporwave aesthetic, or new-aesthetic art.
 In the visual culture surrounding vaporwave and similar online music genres, the motif of the Roman statue reoccurs.
 So to does it reoccur in glitch art.
 Never is the Roman sculpture used in such a way that corresponds with the intentions of the Romans.
 Instead, its use seems to subvert Roman-ness, and by extension, the narratives of Western culture.
 It is a product of a disillusioned generation that feels an emptiness in all that was promised by previous generations (“vaporwave” is a play on the term “vaporware”).
 The response by this generation has been a cool (dis-impassioned as well as hip), subversive, and ironic aesthetic.

 It is here that I take issue with Man is a Bubble, Time is a Place.
 While the content of Obergfell’s sculptures is interesting and relevant and his way of embodying these concepts in his medium is very clever and professionally executed, it’s a type of work that makes me question what contemporary artists are doing, exactly.
 Outside the space of the museum, the university, or the gallery, what are we doing?
-In many an artists’ statement, it is clarified that an artist, “challenges, explores, proposes, provokes, etc.,” but what does this mean, exactly?
+How are we influencing our communities?
+In many an artists’ statement, it is clarified that an artist, “challenges, explores, proposes, provokes, etc.,” but what does this mean?
 Obergfell’s statement, for example: “The works invite viewers to consider the way in which an awareness of impermanence leads us to locate new relationships with the past, present, and future.”
 Personally, in viewing the work I did reflected upon the depth of time and the products that outlive us, what and how these objects communicate.
+The gallery literature was sincere.
 In general, however, I felt a disconnect between the atmosphere of the opening and the existential implications of the work on view.

-This is not unique to the opening at Gildar.
 Many of the shows I’ve attended throughout the years have dealt with “heavy” content.
 Rarely do I witness what might be assumed to be a proportionate response to the heaviness of the content.
 For example, the idea that the hand print left on a cave wall by some ancient ancestor is no more significant than a drawing on college ruled paper of a peace sign and an eye could, I’d assume, be interpreted as somewhat depressing.
 In fact, I’ve found that most of the work made in this post-humanism, new-aesthetic vein is somewhat depressing.
-I’d figure that such depressing work would leave people somewhat depressed, but the atmosphere of the gallery was anything but.
+I’d figure that such depressing work would leave people somewhat depressed, but the atmosphere of the opening was anything but.

 I don’t think anyone was taking too seriously the content of the work on display.
 I’m not saying, however, this is a fault.
 Perhaps the point of art of this type is to serve as a foil against which one can demonstrate how un-affected one is by depressing realities that have become so essential to the contemporary condition as to be mundane.
 Perhaps it is related to the idea of “cool” that developed in response to the development and proliferation of television, that I am “cool” to the effect of this aggressive medium.
 The Bob Dylan and Lou Reed sort of not taking it at all seriously.
 A John F. Kennedy way of feeling comfortable under blazing lights and scrutinizing gaze.
 Now that cool has extended over into an internet saturated environment in which everyone, equally, is put on the spot.